As Democrats look for a fighter, Bernie Sanders is striking a chord – again

 As Democrats struggle to push back against a Trump tidal wave of government cuts and aggressive policy actions, a familiar, Brooklyn-accented voice is once again rising through the wilderness.

 “This country faces enormous crises.
-And how we respond to these crises today, will impact not only our lives, but the lives of our kids, future generations, and in terms of climate change, the very well-being of the planet,” Vermont Sen. Bernie Sanders tells more than 3,000 rally goers at a park in Las Vegas Thursday.
+And how we respond to these crises today, will impact not only our lives, but the lives of our kids, future generations, and in terms of climate change, the very well-being of the planet,” Vermont Sen. Bernie Sanders tells more than 3,000 rallygoers at a park in Las Vegas Thursday.
 They yell their approval as he shouts “no” to a government run by billionaires and while calling for one that works for everyone.

 The rumpled octogenarian and two-time presidential candidate has no plans to seek the Oval Office again.
-But at a time when much of the Democratic Party is stunned by the Trumpian onslaught, grasping for a strategy and a message, it’s telling that Bernie Sanders, for now, is stepping into the void – and striking a chord.
+But at a time when much of the Democratic Party is stunned by the Trumpian onslaught, grasping for a strategy and a message, it’s telling that Senator Sanders, for now, is stepping into the void – and striking a chord.

 Why We Wrote This